DH-Box/dh-usb/README.md

 ###What about R?

-I’ve removed the R programming language by default, despite its widespread use in text analysis, but it is easily installable with the command `sudo pacman -S R`.
+I’ve removed the R programming language by default, despite its widespread use in text analysis, but it is easily installable with the Software app, or on the commandline via `sudo pacman -S r`.
 Similarly, you can install R-Studio with `yaourt install rstudio-desktop-bin`.

 ###What about Omeka, WordPress, or other digital humanities tools?